Chitwan National Park

 Wildlife and Vegetation in Chitwan National Park

 The Chitwan Valley consists of tropical and subtropical forests with Sal trees covering 80% of the area.
 The 12% area is covered by grasslands with more than 68 species of grasses.
 The elephant grass is called Saccharum Ravenna, giant cane (Arundo donax) Khagra reed (Phragmites Karka), and many species of true grass are also found here.
-The monsoon rains bring lush vegetation, most trees flower in late winter.
+The monsoon rains bring lush vegetation, and most trees flower in late winter.
 The Palash tree, known as the “flame of the forest”, and silk cotton tree have spectacular crimson flowers that can be seen from a distance.

 The park is also home to 68 species of mammals including the Royal Bengal Tiger and greater one-horned rhinos.
 Similarly is housed 55 species of amphibians and reptiles.
 Likewise, around 546 species of resident and migratory birds are found in the forests, riversides, and lakesides around the park.
 Between September and November, and February and April, migratory birds join the residential birds and create spectacular bird-watching opportunities.
 The water bodies in the area like Narayani River, Rapti River, Bis Hazari Taal, etc reside 120 species of fish.
 The water bodies in the area like Narayani River, Rapti River, Bis Hazari Tal, Lamital, Devital, etc reside 120 species of fish.

 Local Population at the buffer zone

-The buffer zone with an area of 729.37 sq km is connected with four districts: Chitwan, Parsa, Makwanpur, and Nawalparari.
+The buffer zone with an area of 729.37 sq km is connected by four districts: Chitwan, Parsa, Makwanpur, and Nawalparari.
 There are eight municipalities, three Rular municipal, and one metropolitan city in these four districts.
 As per the yearly report of the government and park authorities around 273977 people reside in 59707 households in this area.

 Besides Tharus, other ethnic groups such as Bote, Musahars, and Kumal have lived in Chitwan for hundreds of years.
 The Monogolid ethnic groups such as Gurungs, Rais, Tamangs, and Magars had also migrated from the highlands decades ago.
 Similarly Brahmins, Chettris, Newars, and the Terai Nepalese.

 Things to do in Chitwan National Park